Code-Institute-Submissions/sami-sinnari-MilestoneProject2/README.md

 > - Highlight the main values of our team to convince the customers to buy from us.
 > - Showcase some of our previous PC designs, in order to attract the customer.
 > - Obtaining subscriptions for mailing list, thereby increasing customer databases.
-> - Directions to Facebook, Instagram and Twitter in order to get more customers.
+> - Directions to Facebook, Instagram and Twitter in order to interact more with customers.

 ### User Goals